RedHatInsights/curiosity-frontend/CONTRIBUTING.md

  * [NodeJS and NPM](https://nodejs.org/)
  * [Docker](https://docs.docker.com/engine/installation/)
  * And [Yarn](https://yarnpkg.com)

+### OS Support
+A large percentage of front-end tooling is `Mac OSX` centered.
+The tooling for Curiosity is no exception, and is also `Mac OSX` focused.

+While some aspects of the tooling have been expanded for Linux there may still be issues.
+It is encouraged that OS tooling changes are contributed back while maintaining existing `Mac OSX` functionality.

+If you are unable to test additional OS support it is imperative that code reviews take place before integrating/merging build changes.

 ### Docker & Mac
 Setting Docker up on a Mac?
 Install the appropriate package and you should be good to go.
 To check if everything installed correctly you can try these steps.